Dakalanka/enterprise-branch-network-lab/README.md

 - **Management VLAN does not have SSH access to network devices** in this design — only the IT subnet does, reflecting a deliberate separation-of-duties decision (IT manages the network; Management does not have direct device access).
 This is configurable if the intended policy differs.
 - **Credentials shown in configs are lab-only** and would never be committed to a real production repository.
 In a production environment, device authentication would be handled through a centralized AAA server (e.g., TACACS+/RADIUS) rather than local usernames.
 - **The ISP is simulated with a generic router**, since simulation tools like Packet Tracer don't provide a fully functional "cloud" object for realistic NAT/routing testing.

 ---

-## What I'd Add Next

-- Site-to-site VPN between HQ and Branch instead of a plain WAN link
-- Reflexive ACLs for true one-directional (rather than fully bidirectional) VLAN isolation
-- Basic network automation using Python/Netmiko to pull `show` command output from all devices
-- SNMP-based monitoring (e.g., LibreNMS) watching device health and interface status

----